AndrewPMeade/python-zero-to-hero-beginners-course/README.md

 - Andrew Meade
 - Jo Baker

-the matrial is based on a prviouse course - [python-zero-to-hero-beginners-course](https://github.com/ChasNelson1990/python-zero-to-hero-beginners-course)
+the matrial is based on a previous course - [python-zero-to-hero-beginners-course](https://github.com/ChasNelson1990/python-zero-to-hero-beginners-course)

 by